Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_layer_orientations.png

-- For 3, 5 and 8 bags, the layer orientation switches between 0 and 1.
+- For 3, 5 and 8 bags, consecutive layers usually switch between orientations 0 and 1.
 - For the 4-bag pattern (crossing) there are four possible orientations.
 Consecutive layers usually switch between orientations 0 and 1 or between 2 and 3.
 Notice that the position of the individual bags is the same for orientations 0 and 2 and for 1 and 3, the difference being only the picking